Expat Health & Insurance

 I pay $120/month for private health insurance in Colombia.
 It covers doctor visits, specialists, hospitalization, and emergency care.
-The same level of coverage in the US would cost me $450-1,500/month — and that’s before the deductible, copays, and out-of-pocket maximums that make American healthcare the most expensive in the developed world.
+The same level of coverage in the US would cost me $450-1,500/month — and that's before the deductible, copays, and out-of-pocket maximums that make American healthcare the most expensive in the developed world.
+This isn't an anomaly.
+It's the norm for expats worldwide.
+Here's the complete guide to health insurance abroad — what it costs, what it covers, and why it's almost certainly better than what you have now.

 The US Healthcare Cost Crisis